SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 </center>

-Actually, because the classical neural network has a number of limitations:
+The classical neural network has some limitations:
 * Fixed activation functions on the node.
 Each neuron has a predetermined activation function (like ReLU or Sigmoid).
 This is fine in many of the cases though it reduces the flexibility and adaptability of the network.
-In some cases it is difficult for a neural network to optimize a certain function or adapt to certain data.
+In some cases, it is difficult for a neural network to optimize a certain function or adapt to certain data.
 * Interpretability.
 Neural networks are poorly interpretable, the more parameters the worse it becomes.
-Understanding the internal decision making process becomes difficult and therefore it is harder to trust the predictions.
+Understanding the internal decision-making process becomes difficult and therefore it is harder to trust the predictions.

 At this point, KANs have recently been proposed to solve these two problems.